-The interviews must be subject to the reasonable convenience of the interviewee and without restraint or interference by Google. - 3.
-Upon the written request of an authorized representative of the Assistant Attorney General for the Antitrust Division (after consultation with the Co-Plaintiff States and the Colorado Plaintiff States' enforcement committee) or of the Attorney General of a Co-Plaintiff State or the Attorney General of a Colorado Plaintiff State (after consultation with the United States and the Plaintiff States' enforcement committee), Google must submit written reports or respond to written interrogatories, under oath if requested, relating to any matters contained in this Final Judgment. - E. Anti-Retaliation: Google must not retaliate in any form against a person because it is known to Google that the person is or is contemplating: - developing, distributing, promoting, syndicating, using, selling, offering, or licensing any product or service that competes with-or facilitates
+The interviews must be subject to the reasonable convenience of the interviewee and without restraint or interference by Google.

-- competition with-a Google-affiliated GSE or a Google-affiliated Search Text Ads product; - filing a complaint related to Google's compliance with this Final Judgment; - testifying, assisting, cooperating with, or participating in any manner in an investigation, proceeding, hearing, or litigation related to Google's compliance with this Final Judgment; or - 4. exercising any of the options or alternatives provided for under this Final Judgment. - F. Anti-Circumvention: Google is enjoined from enforcing or complying with any provision in any existing or future contract, agreement, or understanding which is otherwise prohibited by this Final Judgment. - 1.
-Google must not (i) engage in any conduct designed to replicate the effect of any behavior found by the Court to violate the Sherman Act; (ii) engage in any conduct substantially similar to conduct prohibited by another Section of this Final Judgment or designed to evade any obligation imposed by this Final Judgment; or (iii) engage in any conduct with the purpose or effect of evading or frustrating the intended purposes of this Final Judgment. - 2.
-For the avoidance of doubt, the provisions in this Paragraph X.F are worldwide in scope and are applicable to Google's conduct or contracts regardless of where it occurred or purports to apply.
+- 3. Upon the written request of an authorized representative of the Assistant Attorney General for the Antitrust Division (after consultation with the Co-Plaintiff States and the Colorado Plaintiff States' enforcement committee) or of the Attorney General of a Co-Plaintiff State or the Attorney General of a Colorado Plaintiff State (after consultation with the United States and the Plaintiff States' enforcement committee), Google must submit written reports or respond to written interrogatories, under oath if requested, relating to any matters contained in this Final Judgment. - E. Anti-Retaliation: Google must not retaliate in any form against a person because it is known to Google that the person is or is contemplating: - developing, distributing, promoting, syndicating, using, selling, offering, or licensing any product or service that competes with-or facilitates competition with-a Google-affiliated GSE or a Google-affiliated Search Text Ads product; - filing a complaint related to Google's compliance with this Final Judgment; - testifying, assisting, cooperating with, or participating in any manner in an investigation, proceeding, hearing, or litigation related to Google's compliance with this Final Judgment; or

-G. No Circumvention Of This Section's Purposes: Google may not undertake any action or omission with the purpose or effect of circumventing or frustrating the purposes of this Section or any of its provisions.
-Complaints regarding non-compliance with this Section may be referred to the TC for review in accordance with Paragraph X.C.3 below.
+- 4. exercising any of the options or alternatives provided for under this Final Judgment. - F. Anti-Circumvention: Google is enjoined from enforcing or complying with any provision in any existing or future contract, agreement, or understanding which is otherwise prohibited by this Final Judgment. - 1.
+Google must not (i) engage in any conduct designed to replicate the effect of any behavior found by the Court to violate the Sherman Act; (ii) engage in any conduct substantially similar to conduct prohibited by another Section of this Final Judgment or designed to evade any obligation imposed by this Final Judgment; or (iii) engage in any conduct with the purpose or effect of evading or frustrating the intended purposes of this Final Judgment, as stated throughout this Final Judgment. - 1.
+If Google is found liable in any federal court for a violation of the antitrust laws involving GSE or Search Text Ads, the Court may, upon judicial notice of the liability finding, automatically order the structural relief provided for in Paragraph V.D above. - 2.
+For the avoidance of doubt, the provisions in this SectionParagraph X.F are worldwide in scope and are applicable to Google's conduct or contracts regardless of where it occurred or purports to apply. - G. No Circumvention of Of This Section's Purposes: Google may not undertake any action or omission with the purpose or effect of circumventing these provisions or frustrating the purposes of this Section- or any of its provisions.
+Complaints regarding non-compliance with this provision will Section may be reviewed in the first instance by referred to the TC for review in accordance with Paragraph X.C.3 abovebelow.